codlp/oldest-shopify-stores-script/README.md

 3. After trying this URL for a specific shopId, he checks the page's source code and finds the shop URL.

+## Purpose

-Based on this URL, I wrote this ruby script to retrieve the URLs of the 100 oldest Shopify stores.
+Based on this generic URL (https://checkout.shopify.com/[SHOPID]/sandbox/google_analytics_iframe), I wrote this ruby script to retrieve the URLs of the 100 oldest Shopify stores.

 ## How to use this script

-You can use this script to retrieve the URLs of any Shopify stores based on their shopId.
+You can use this script to retrieve the URLs of any range of Shopify stores based on their shopId.